 This is the number one difference you’ll hear about in comparisons of SAP Business One and NetSuite – cloud versus on-premise.
-But it’s more a matter of public versus private cloud.

 Whether you run SAP Business One on-premise or in a private cloud, you have total control over the timing of your upgrades.
 You can coordinate upgrades of your ERP system and any customizations or integrations to avoid disruption to the business.
-Keep in mind that while you can opt out of upgrades and stay on an older version, you won’t have access to new functionality.
+Keep in mind that while you can opt-out of upgrades and stay on an older version, you won’t have access to new functionality.
 And you can typically expect more effort on major version upgrades compared to incremental updates.

-System customization and integration
+System Customization and Integration

 Regardless of the solution you choose, when it comes to customizing your ERP solution or integrating with other systems, we recommend working with a qualified ERP partner.
 Unless you have the in-house expertise, a partner with ERP development experience is your best bet to ensure a seamless solution.

 SAP Business One projects can be implemented in a comparable timeframe.
 But they’re typically priced based on time and materials, which introduces greater cost variation.
 The benefit of this implementation approach is an ERP solution that’s more tailored to your business needs.
-You can also mitigate costs by finding an implementation partner that uses a hybrid approach.
-They charge a fixed price for system design, then time and materials for the implementation.
-This gives you better visibility into the implementation cost and mitigates scope creep.

 When selecting your ERP solution, you should always understand your exit options.
-You should only need to migrate to another solution if you outgrow your solution, or if it simply doesn’t meet your needs as expected.
+You should only need to migrate to another solution if you outgrow your current one, or if it simply doesn’t meet your needs as expected.
 (This is an unfortunate situation that does happen sometimes – you can avoid it by selecting the right ERP system the first time.)

 While you can absolutely get your data out of NetSuite, it won’t necessarily come in a relational format.
 You’ll likely end up with a series of spreadsheets that you'll need to parse through before migrating into a new system.